agasthik/aws-csa-2017/README.md

 # AWS CSA 2017 Study Guide

-#### The study guide contains notes taken while studying through the awesome ACloud.guru course.
+### The study guide contains notes taken while studying through the awesome ACloud.guru course.
 Ryan's content and his narrative style rocks!!
 The course content copyrights are owned by [ACloud Guru Ltd.](https://acloud.guru)
 #### The purpose of this guide is to share my notes with other fellow certification aspirants for purpose of self-study and quick revision.

-##### To view latest updated contents click [here](https://agasthik.github.io/aws-csa-2017/)
+#### You can also read this on [Gitbooks](https://agasthik.gitbooks.io/aws-csa/content/) and download the guide in PDF format [here(https://www.gitbook.com/download/pdf/book/agasthik/aws-csa)

 For any omissions and corrections please open a PR against this [Github Repo](https://github.com/agasthik/aws-csa-2017/)